Savannah McCaskill: International career

 McCaskill has represented the United States on the under-23 national team and was nominated for U.S. Soccer's 2017 Young Female Athlete of the Year award.
 She made her debut for the senior national team on January 21, 2018, during an international friendly against Denmark.
 McCaskill was named to the U.S. roster for the 2018 SheBelieves Cup.
 She appeared in all three games as the United States won the tournament for the second time.

 On August 23, 2018, she was named to the United States U-23 team for the 2018 Nordic tournament.

 McCaskill was named to the provisional U.S. Roster for the 2018 CONCACAF Women's Championship but she was not named to the final 20-player squad.

+Personal life

+McCaskill announced her engagement on July 30, 2023.